marco262/my_wiki/data/dnd/race/goliath.md

 ## Driven Competitors

 Every day brings a new challenge to a goliath.
 Food, water, and shelter are rare in the uppermost mountain reaches.
-A single mistake can bring doom to an entire tribe, while an individual’s heroic effort can ensure the entire group’s survival.
+A single mistake can bring doom to an entire tribe, while an individual's heroic effort can ensure the entire group's survival.

 Goliaths thus place a premium on self-sufficiency and individual skill.
 They have a compulsion to keep score, counting their deeds and tallying their accomplishments to compare to others.
 Goliaths love to win, but they see defeat as a prod to improve their skills.